Michael Jackson: The Experience: Kinect

 choreography from the Wii version, meaning like the Dance Central series, along with several other changes and additions.
 This version uses a technology called Player Projection, which puts the player's own image in the game allowing them to star in their own Michael Jackson video.
 The Kinect version includes two game modes: "Solo" and "Party".
 Solo mode features one player.
 Party mode features 2-4 players.
 There are two options in Party mode: "Co-Op" and "Battle".
 Co-Op mode is an "every player for themselves" mode as players take turns jumping in and jumping out in order to complete the song.
 Battle mode is a team mode where two teams face off to get the highest score.
 Battle mode is a little different from Co-Op mode as each team performs the song together and the song gets broken down into two parts in which one player dances and the other player sings.
 Party mode only features Dance Mode, Performance Mode and Master Performance Mode.
-There are four symbols to represent each player: Jackson's glove, Jackson's hat, Jackson's shades and one of Jackson's jackets.
+There are four symbols to represent each player: Michael's glove, Michael's hat, Michael's shades and one of Michael's jackets.
 Several of the songs in the game do not feature any moves to perform, instead becoming "Singing Only" songs, with "Earth Song" being the first song confirmed as Singing Only.
 There are certain songs that have moves that can be taught in a practice mode called "MJ School".
 During each performance, a crown pops up above the player's head and the player must hit the crown to activate "King Power" before it fades away.
 The crown, appearing only once per song, will multiply the score by 8.
 Similar to the Wii version, the player is scored on how well they sing and dance.
-The player can get five different grades: "Perfect", "Good" and "OK" increases the player's score, while "Almost" and "Miss" make causes the player to lose their current score.
+The player can get five different grades: "Perfect", "Good" and "OK" increases the player's score, while "Almost" and "Miss" may cause the player to lose their current score.
 Points add up at the end of each song along with the rating of stars the player receives and a photo the player takes during their performance.
 Players can either use the Kinect's built-in microphone, an attached mic/headset or the Xbox 360 Wireless Microphone for karaoke (much like the Lips series).
 The game does include the option, however, to choose a "Dance Only" version of the song, which means the player will not be asked to sing.
-The Kinect version also features a mode known as Master Performance, which requires the player to both sing and dance to a set of choreographed moves that are harder than the normal moves, and "as close as possible to the videos".
+The Kinect version also features a mode known as Master Performance, which requires the player to both sing and dance to a set of choreographed moves that are harder than the normal moves and "as close as possible to the videos".